kashinak/kitchen-genie/README.md

   - ### Colors

     - The primary colors are a deep tomatoe red for the background theme color and a gentle gold for the add recipe card.
 In contrast to the soft red and gold, the primary submit user data buttons are in default bootstrap primary blue color to make it a no brainer for the user to submit their data and to allow the user to jump into using the app as quick as possible.

-  - ### Styling

-    - A cute cartoon whale is used as a graphic in the game results popup to make it fun for the player regardless of winning or losing the game.

   - ### Backgrounds